StakinOfficial/staking-lottery-grant/README.md

 ## Get Involved

-Contact me via any of the ways listed on our [website](https://posbakerz.com/).
+Contact us via any of the ways listed on our [website](https://posbakerz.com/).

 Want to support our ICON P-Rep activities with your vote?
 Check this [guide](https://medium.com/posbakerz/how-to-stake-vote-in-icon-icx-5926e8e8a54b).